jorge-real/Ball-On-Beam/README.md

 ## Simulator structure
 The simulator is implemented as a hierarchical library:

- * The root package, BB, provides the common types and operations to both interfaces (see below).
+ * The root package, ```BB```, provides the common types and operations to both interfaces (see next).
- * Package BB.Ideal provides an ideal model of the system, where the position returned by the interface is exact and changes to the beam inclination have immediate effect, with no delay.
+ * Package ```BB.Ideal``` provides an ideal model of the system, where the position returned by the interface is exact and changes to the beam inclination have immediate effect, with no delay.
- * Package BB.ADC keeps the ideal interface to set the beam angle, but it models a 12-bit A/D converter (ADC) connected to an analog sensor to dertermine the ball position.
-The simulated ADC accepts polling or interrupt-like synchronisation, and it also simulates real-life gaussian noise -- which gives room for experimenting with filters.
+ * Package ```BB.ADC``` keeps the ideal interface to set the beam angle, but it models a 12-bit A/D converter (ADC) connected to an analog sensor to dertermine the ball position.
+The simulated ADC accepts polling or interrupt-like synchronisation, and it also simulates real-life gaussian noise -- which gives plenty of room for experimenting with filters.

-This hierarchy is complemented with a GUI, common to both interfaces, implemented by package BB.GUI (and child packages BB.GUI.View and BB.GUI.Controller).
-The GUI is based on the [gnoga](https://github.com/alire-project/gnoga) library.
+This hierarchy is complemented with a GUI, common to both interfaces, implemented by package ```BB.GUI``` and its child packages ```BB.GUI.View``` and ```BB.GUI.Controller```.
+The GUI is based on the [Gnoga](https://github.com/alire-project/gnoga) library.
 It uses an internet browser to display a graphical animation of the simulated system and a real-time plot of the ball position, side by side.
-For control applications, the GUI can also be instructed to plot the target position on the plot graph.
+For control applications, the GUI can also be instructed to plot the target position on the graph.
 The GUI presents a "play/pause" button to freeze or resume the position plot (the animation always goes on); and a "quit" button, to close the connection with the application and let it terminate.
-The GUI connects with URL http://127.0.0.1:8080.
+The GUI connects with URL _http://127.0.0.1:8080_.

 The system can be simulated on one of a selection of solar system objects, to try different gravities.
 Package BB offers the needed interface for this purpose (type Solar_System_Object and procedure Move_BB_To).

 By default, the simulator is passive: it does not make simulation steps by itself.
 The ball position is only re-calculated when (i) the beam angle is set or (ii) the ball position is read.
 As a consequence, an open-loop application (e.g. Fee\_Fall in the example below) will not change the simulator state and the GUI will fail to show the ball position changing.
 This is not a problem with closed-loop applications, because they set the angle and read the position frequently; but for open-loop uses, package BB gives support for changing this default and setting the simulator operating mode to Open_Loop, in which the simulator automatically re-calculates simulation steps at 10 Hz (coinciding with the refresh period of the GUI animation).

 The images below are screenshots of the simulator GUI while running an open-loop and a closed-loop program.
-The first one corresponds to the execution of the open-loop application Free\_Fall (see code below, in Sec. *A simple example*).
+The first one corresponds to the execution of the open-loop application Free\_Fall (see code below, in Section *A simple example*).

 ![Free fall](free_fall.png)